zhutao100/qwen-code/docs/ide-integration.md

 ### Working with Diffs

-When you ask Gemini to modify a file, it can open a diff view directly in your editor.
+When you ask Qwen model to modify a file, it can open a diff view directly in your editor.

 **To accept a diff**, you can perform any of the following actions: